 Call your health care provider if your child has symptoms of myotonia congenita.

-Genetic counseling may be of interest to couples who want to have children and have a family history of myotonia congenita.
+Couples who want to have children and who have a family history of myotonia congenita should consider genetic counseling.

 - Review date: